Which Construction Method is Easiest on Your Pocketbook and the Planet?

 In fact, the steel industry’s efficient steel scrap collection system recaptures 98% of all discarded steel products for recycling.

-Steel or Concrete: Construction Method Costs
+Steel vs. Concrete: Construction Method Costs

 CONCRETE: Labor-intensive reinforced concrete buildings require a skilled contractor and experienced laborers for satisfactory results.